mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 Streamz was designed to handle the *control flow* of such a system, but did nothing to help you with streaming algorithms.
-Over the past week I've been building a dataframe abstraction on top of streamz to help with streaming tabular data.
-This module uses Pandas, and implements a subset of the Pandas API, so hopefully it will be easy to use for programmers with existing Python knowledge.
+Over the past week I've been building a dataframe module on top of streamz to help with common streaming tabular data situations.
+This module uses Pandas and implements a subset of the Pandas API, so hopefully it will be easy to use for programmers with existing Python knowledge.

 Example: Streaming Mean
 -----------------------